If you really care about your coffee, then you are going to want an answer on how to keep coffee beans fresh after opening.

 You also need to ensure you are purchasing the right amounts of coffee, it may seem obvious, but remember your coffee beans will begin to lose their freshness basically straight after the roasting phase.

-This is even more important if you are buying pre ground coffee beans as the whole bean has been broken down, resulting in the increased exposure to oxygen, which in turn gives them a much shorter shelf life.
+This is even more important if you are buying pre-ground coffee beans as the whole bean has been broken down, resulting in increased exposure to oxygen, which in turn gives them a much shorter shelf life.

-If your new coffee beans you have just brought come in a foil lined bag with one of those one way valves on it, then this is a good sign.
+If you are new coffee beans you have just brought come in a foil-lined bag with one of those one-way valves on it, then this is a good sign.

 You would think that the closer you are to the roast date the better the beans will be.